Implementing a Contract Lifecycle Management System Is Like Building a House

 |How are requests for contracts to be handled?||• Is there a process advantage to utilize an online questionnaire for people to ask for a contract?|

 |Is there a requirement that data from line of business systems needs to be shared with the CLM?||• It is not uncommon for staff to only have access to the CRM, so there may be value in communicating the status of an in-process request and/or pushing a copy of the executed agreement into the CRM.|

 |Are there specific types of contracts that have unique data requirements?||• Meta-data of the contract can vary according to the type of contract.
 Capturing data that is specific to the type of contract can be of enormous value for analysis and retrieval purposes.

 • Setup the system so that the data entry requirements are commensurate with the importance of the contract.

 |Who should have access to what data?||• Delineate who needs what information as some data may be very confidential.

 • There should be some linkage to corporate policies to ensure an appropriate level of visibility exists.

-At the end of this phase of building your house or your Contract Management System you will have a detailed set of plans—the blueprint—that articulate the major structural pieces that need to be in place.
-This planning should also take into consideration what the future needs are: do we need to have the capacity to expand or adapt the environment as the family/organization grows.
+At the end of this phase of building your house or your Contract Management Software, you will have a detailed set of plans—the blueprint—that articulate the major structural pieces that need to be in place.
+This planning should also take into consideration what the future needs are: do we need to have the capacity to expand or adapt to the environment as the family/organization grows.

 COMING UP IN PART 2 OF THIS SERIES: Putting the finishing touches for our house and our design specifications for our Contract Management System.